rkruze/deployment-automation/kubernetes/eks/README.md

   `$ eksctl delete cluster --region us-west-2 --name redpanda-dev1`

   (You can use the AWS Management Console to make sure no resources were left behind.
-For example, if you look at the **CloudFormation** page, you will see it takes a few seconds to clean up the nodes.)
+For example, if you look at the [**CloudFormation**](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2) page, you will see it takes a few seconds to clean up the nodes.
+Also it is good to look at [all instances](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:) from time to time to check that none have accidentally been left running.)

 - To recreate the cluster, copy the `.ssh/vectorized-ec2.pub` from this folder to your `~/.ssh`, and call: